 - 1. Short-term securities, which include short-term government securities and bank notes, are valued at cost or amortized cost that, together with accrued interest or discounts earned, approximate fair value. - 2.
 Fixed income securities quoted in an active market are valued at quoted closing market prices.
 Where a quoted year-end price in an active market is not available, an estimated value is calculated using discounted cash flows based on current market yields, comparable securities, and financial analysis, as appropriate. - 3.
 Equities quoted in an active market are valued at quoted closing market prices.
 Where a quoted price in an active market is not available for an equity, a suitable method of valuation is used by management to determine fair value using appropriate valuation techniques.
 In making such valuations, consideration is given to the use of bid and ask prices, previous transaction prices, discounted cash flows, earnings multiples, prevailing market rates for instruments with similar characteristics and other valuation techniques that are judged relevant to the specific situation. - 4.
 Pooled funds are valued at year-end net asset values, as provided by the pooled fund manager, using the closing market prices of underlying securities held in the pooled fund. - 5.
 Derivative financial instruments, including foreign exchange forward contracts are valued at year-end quoted market prices, where available.
 Where quoted market prices are not readily available, appropriate alternative valuation techniques are used to determine fair value, such as discounted cash flows using current market yields or rates. - 6.
-Real estate investments are valued annually by professionally qualified independent appraisers, certified by the Appraisal Institute of Canada.
-The appraisals are in accordance with generally accepted appraisal practices and procedures, based mainly on the discounted cash flows or income approach.
-Direct and pooled fund investments are typically measured at cost in the year of acquisition, as an approximation of fair value, unless specific and conclusive reasons exist to change the value.
-Mortgages held in entities in which the Plan has invested are netted as part of investment assets, even when the investment is an entity over which the Plan has effective control or can exercise significant influence.
-The fair value of the mortgage is estimated using discounted cash flows based on current market yields. - 7.
+Real estate investments are comprised of investments in limited partnership pooled funds and direct ownership of properties.
+Limited partnership pooled fund values are based on fair value provided by the funds' General Partners.
+Real estate direct ownership values are presented net of all third-party financing.
+Income producing properties are valued by independent accredited appraisers at each year-end.
+The fair value of the mortgages are estimated using mark to market costs to current market yields at each year-end.
+Direct and pooled fund investments are typically measured at cost in the year of acquisition, as an approximation of fair value, unless specific and conclusive reasons exist to change the value. - 7.
 Investments in private equity and infrastructure include investments held directly and through ownership in limited partnership funds.
 These investments are valued using market quotes, values provided by the funds' general partners under limited partnership agreements or through the use of appropriate valuation techniques.
-In determining such valuations, consideration is given to previous transaction prices, discounted cash flows, earnings multiples, prevailing market rates for instruments with similar characteristics and other valuation techniques that are judged relevant to the specific situation.
+In determining such valuations, consideration is given to previous transaction prices, discounted cash flows, earnings multiples, prevailing market rates for instruments with similar characteristics and other valuation techniques that are judged relevant to the specific situation. - 8.
+Investments in private debt are through ownership in limited partnership funds.
+Limited partnership funds value is based on financial information provided by the funds' General Partners under limited partnership agreements.